gotofritz/gotofritz.github.io/content/blog/2025-09-28-using-continue-and-ollama-locally/index.md

 ---
-title: 'Using Continue and Ollama Locally'
+title: "Using Continue and Ollama Locally, for free"
 date: "2025-09-28T18:38:35+02:00"

 description: |-
   I have started using [Continue](https://docs.continue.dev/) with [Ollama](https://ollama.com/) to have a local llm assist my coding.
-It's no [Cursor](https://cursor.com/), but then again it's free.
+Initially it was too slow to be of real use, but since adopting [GLM4](https://ollama.com/library/glm4), it now rivals [Cursor](https://cursor.com/) in performance.

-tags: ["llm","vscode"]
+tags: ["llm", "vscode"]
 ---

 ## Installation